TG922/Payment-Gateway-Integration/README.md

 3. Transaction status
 3. Transfer table/ Transfer History which records all the transactions

-Flow : Home Page > View all customers > Select and View one customer > Transfer Money > Select customer to transfer to > View all Customers.
+Home Page > Donate button> The user will land on payment page>Select amount to be paid>Select payment type > Once payment done > Invoice will be generated!

 # TASK #3